huggingface/transformers/docs/source/migration.md

 Attributes that were deprecated have been removed if they had been deprecated for at least a month.
 The full list of deprecated attributes can be found in [#8604](https://github.com/huggingface/transformers/pull/8604).

-Here is a list of these attributes and what their replacements should be:
+Here is a list of these attributes/methods/arguments and what their replacements should be:

 In several models, the labels become consistent with the other models:
 - `masked_lm_labels` becomes `labels` in `AlbertForMaskedLM` and `AlbertForPreTraining`.